From Guidance to Enforcement: The Real Consequences of Not Preparing for Nacha’s Fraud Monitoring Rules

 In February 2025, Nacha and RMAG raised concerns in a piece titled Should an ODFI Ask a TPS for Proof of a Rules Compliance Audit?.
 In that blog, they discussed their concerns that many TPS’s (across ODFIs) were simply signing attestations that they had performed an audit — without ever conducting one.

-As Trevor Lain, CEO of LexAlign, explains:
+As Trevor Lain, CEO of Lexalign, explains:

 “What RMAG members found is that customers were checking the box — attesting they’d completed an audit — but when asked for documentation, they had nothing to show.
 Banks were trusting, but not verifying.
 This isn’t sustainable from a legal or regulatory perspective.